neoconstel/Working-Examples/Working_Python_AsyncIO_Example/README.md

 Awaiting a coroutine using <await> causes subsequent lines of code to be blocked from execution till the result of the wait is reached.
 For this reason, a coroutine which shouldn't block normal execution should be created as a scheduled <task>.
-After a task is created, it should be awaited at the end of the "main" async function to ensure that the async loop does not quit until the task is completed.
+After a task is created, it begins running at the side and should be awaited at the end of the "main" async function to ensure that the main async loop does not quit until the task is completed.

-NOTE that an <await> statement does not block subsequent <await> statements.
+NOTE that an <await> statement does not do anything if the task has already been completed, and thus is safe to use without worrying if it will start the task again.
-Therefore if line 13 has <await coroutine1> and line 14 has <await coroutine2>,
-coroutine2 will be set on await just as instantaneosly as coroutine1.

 The example here makes use of two coroutines of different speeds of completion in order to fully illustrate the point.